Autism Spectrum Navigators at Bellevue College

 - Regular Meetings with trained Peer Mentor, called a Navigation Assistant (NA)

-- Career Preparation class each quarter (as part of a nine-course series) with other ASN students (credits and topics vary – come to Information Session for more detail or inquire.)
+- Career Preparation class each quarter (as part of an eight-course series) with other ASN students (credits and topics vary – come to Information Session for more detail or inquire.)